Hawxy/Fga.Net/README.md

-# OpenFGA & Auth0 FGA for ASP.NET Core/Worker Services
+# OpenFGA/Auth0 FGA for ASP.NET Core & Workers

 #### Note: This project is in its early stages and will have breaking changes as FGA matures.